-If you have visited Switzerland before you have tried the Authentic Swiss Cheese Fondue for sure.
-It is the national dish of Switzerland and can be found in every Swiss restaurant.
-You can make it at home.
-The best is to use original Swiss cheese (Emmenthaler and Gruyere) and the obligatory Kirsch schnaps.
-The cheese will be melted in a special pan and is dipped with bread cubes.
-Serve it with a bice dry white wine, a Riesling.
+If you ever have visited Switzerland you probably have tried the Authentic Swiss Cheese Fondue.
+It is served in many Swiss restaurants because it is the national dish of Switzerland.
+The good thing is, you can make it at home or you buy a package but there are some chemicals added.
+So the best is to make it from scratch.
+Please use original Swiss cheese which is Emmenthaler and Gruyere, and some of the obligatory “Kirschschnaps” (cherry brandy).
+The cheese will be melted in a special fondue pan and you also need long fondue forks.
+The cheese is dipped with bread cubes.
+Best is to use fresh baguette bread.
+Serve the fondue with a dry white wine, for example a Riesling.
 Happy Cooking!

 300 g Gruyere cheese

 300 g Emmenthaler cheese

 1 garlic clove

 300 ml Riesling wine, dry